mathesar-foundation/mathesar-wiki/meeting-notes/2023-02/2023-02-13-launch-check-in.md

 ## Launch milestone updates
 - Kriti will make some issues for new things mentioned above
 - We'll kick out extra users & permissions and deployment types from launch nice-to-haves

+# Schema Sharing Modal Design
+**Attendees**: Pavish, Kriti, Rajat

+- The schema sharing modal design doesn't show people with DB access, should we show it?
+- Yes, it should be similar to how "Admin" is shown, but it should be "DB Manager", "DB Editor", "DB Viewer"
+- Users cannot edit DB roles.
+- Users can add schema roles for people who already have DB roles.
+This will just show as "Editor", "Manager", "Viewer".
+- Pavish may improvise some help text.
+- In general it's fine to improvise design work on this feature.